tmglimp/Zfut_arbs/README.md

 7.11.2025.

 *This opinion is premised upon conveyances from a Goldman Sachs FIS trade desk alum.
 It is not intended to constitute legal advice, nor should it be relied upon as such.
-HJM 0 curve coming soon.
+HJM 0 curve and microtreasury hedging coming soon.